FgDevLab/attendance/README.md

    ```

 6. **Stop or Delete the Application**:
-   To stop or remove the applications, you can use:
+   To stop or remove the applications, run:
    ```bash
    make stop
    ```